What You Need to Know About Gas Compressor or Gas Pumping Station Operator

 Reading Comprehension: Understanding written sentences and paragraphs in work related documents.

-Gas Compressor or Gas Pumping Station Operator Job Outlook
+Gas Compressor or Gas Pumping Station Operator Employment Estimates

-There were about 3,900 jobs for Gas Compressor or Gas Pumping Station Operator in 2016 (in the United States).
+In the United States, there were 3,900 jobs for Gas Compressor or Gas Pumping Station Operator in 2016.
 New jobs are being produced at a rate of 2.6% which is below the national average.
 The Bureau of Labor Statistics predicts 100 new jobs for Gas Compressor or Gas Pumping Station Operator by 2026.
 Due to new job openings and attrition, there will be an average of 500 job openings in this field each year.

 The states with the most job growth for Gas Compressor or Gas Pumping Station Operator are North Dakota, Utah, and Wyoming.
 Watch out if you plan on working in Montana, Nebraska, or Kentucky.
 These states have the worst job growth for this type of profession.

-Salary for a Gas Compressor or Gas Pumping Station Operator
+What is the Average Salary of a Gas Compressor or Gas Pumping Station Operator

-The typical yearly salary for Gas Compressor and Gas Pumping Station Operators is somewhere between $40,220 and $82,450.
+The salary for Gas Compressor and Gas Pumping Station Operators ranges between about $40,220 and $82,450 a year.

 Gas Compressor and Gas Pumping Station Operators who work in Ohio, Nebraska, or North Dakota, make the highest salaries.

-Below is a list of the median annual salaries for Gas Compressor and Gas Pumping Station Operators in different U.S. states.
+How much do Gas Compressor and Gas Pumping Station Operators make in each U.S. state?

 State | Annual Mean Salary |